pdohara/gitinit/contents/pages/getting-started.md

 	git config user.name Fred Foyle
 	git config user.email fred.foyle@example.com

 These commands will identify who you are to Git.
 They will store this information in the current repository which may be fine.
-If you don't want to have to keep entring this information for each repository however you can run the commands with the global flag:
+If you don't want to have to keep entering this information for each repository however you can run the commands with the global flag:

 	git config --global user.name Fred Foyle
 	git config --global user.email fred.foyle@example.com

-Now Git will remmeber these settings for all repositories for you.
+Now Git will remember these settings for all repositories for you.
 This is probably how you want to edit most of the config settings (globally) in most circumstances.
 While we are editing the configuration we should tell Git what editor we want to use with Git.
 This command looks like this:

 	git config --system core.editor C:\Windows\notepad.exe